abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/dynatrace/native-intstallation.md

 - Full-stack monitoring of system resources and processes
 - Arm64-native monitoring on Azure Cobalt 100 processors

-Next, you'll install Dynatrace ActiveGate to enable advanced features such as Kubernetes monitoring, secure data routing, and extension support.
+Next, you'll install Dynatrace ActiveGate to enable additional capabilities such as Kubernetes monitoring, secure data routing, and extension support.